thakur-nandan/income/README.md

 </h1>

 ## :dollar: What is it?
 Index Compression Methods (INCOME) repository helps you easily train and evaluate different **memory efficient** dense retrievers across any custom dataset.
-We support all popular compressed dense retriever methods and provide effective techniques for unsupervised domain-adaptation training, open-sourced models and easy evaluation code.

-The pre-trained models produce float embeddings of sizes from 512 till 1024.
+The pre-trained models produce float embeddings of sizes from 512 to even upto 1024.
 However, when storing a large number of embeddings, this requires quite a lot of memory / storage.
-We focus on compression in this repository and produce final embeddings which are binary and require less dimensions which help you save both storage and money on hosting models.
+We focus on index compression and produce final embeddings which are binary and require less dimensions which help you **save both storage and money** on hosting such models in practical setup.

 We currently support the following memory efficient dense retriever model architectures:
 - [BPR: Binary Passage Retriever](https://aclanthology.org/2021.acl-short.123/) (ACL 2021)